super-snus/vistas/README.md

 ## MIN OS :
 WINDOWS 10
-### if you have problems just turn onn classic console in cmd settings
+### if you have problems just turn on classic console in cmd settings